Moving to Spain from the United States

 Meal timing.

 Lunch (la comida) is the main meal, typically eaten between 2pm and 3:30pm.
 Dinner happens between 9pm and 11pm.
 Restaurants often do not open for dinner service until 8:30pm or 9pm.
-Grocery stores and pharmacies may close from 2pm to 5pm in smaller cities, though large supermarkets in urban areas stay open continuously.
+Grocery stores and pharmacies in smaller cities may close mid-afternoon, though large supermarkets in urban areas stay open continuously.
 On Sundays, almost everything is closed outside tourist areas and large malls.

 Bureaucracy.